Cutoff for Random Walks on Upper Triangular Matrices: Entropic Method and Times

-Since the underlying group is non-Abelian, $S(t)$ \emph{is not} a function of $W(t)$ alone; rather, the full information $(W(t'))_{t' \le t}$ is needed.
-Even still, analysis of $W(t)$ will be integral.
-A key ingredient is to analyse the \textit{commutator} $[G,G]$ and \textit{Abelianisation} $G/[G,G]$ separately; we elaborate in \S\ref{1sec:cutoff}.
+When the group is Abelian, given the choice $Z$ of generators, $S(t)$ is a function of $W(t)$ alone.
+When the group is not Abelian, this is not the case.
+A key ingredient is to analyse the \textit{commutator} $\ucom$ and \textit{Abelianisation} $\uab$ separately; see \S\ref{sec-p1:cutoff:outline}.
+We use the entropic method to analyse the Abelianisation (an Abelian group); we explain the high-level picture now.

-Recall that the invariant distribution is uniform on $G$, giving mass $1/n$ to each vertex.
-The proposed mixing time is then the time at which the auxiliary process $W$ obtains entropy $\logn$.
-This time can be calculated fairly precisely in many situations; see \Cref{1res:t0}.